 Alternatively, the department may provide notification to the Registrar's Office of the employee's separation from the department or University by sending an e-mail to:

 Registrar's Office Actions

 Upon notification from the employee or department of the employee's separation from the University, the Registrar's Office:

 - Removes the employee's RONet account authorizations,

 - Disables the employee's RONet account, and

-- Removes the employee's administrative access to registration and academic planning and records applications through the zzusis portal.
+- Removes the employee's administrative access to registration and academic planning and records applications through the MyWSU portal.

 - Obtain all keys and key cards to offices and buildings which were issued to the employee.

-- Obtain all University equipment, e.g., tools, computer equipment, portable electronic devices, reference materials, software, which were issued to the employee.
+- Obtain all University equipment, e.g., tools, computer equipment, portable electronic devices, reference materials, software, that were issued to the employee.

 - Ensure that office, laboratory, and locker spaces are left clean and all of the employee's personal items are removed.

 - Obtain all research data, including research log books.